Mushroom ketchup: Ingredients and preparation

 The preparation of mushroom ketchup involved packing whole mushrooms into containers with salt, allowing time for the liquid from the mushrooms to fill the container, and then cooking them to a boiling point in an oven.
-They were finished with spices such as mace, nutmeg and black pepper, and then the liquid was separated from solid matter by straining.
+They were finished with spices, such as mace, nutmeg and black pepper, and then the liquid was separated from solid matter by straining.
 Several species of edible mushrooms were used in its preparation, and some versions used vinegar as an ingredient.
 The final product had a dark color that was derived from the spores that transferred from the mushrooms to the solution.
-The version in The English Art of Cookery calls for dried mushrooms to be used for the ketchup's preparation."
-This version also uses red wine in the ketchup's preparation, and uses a cooking reduction, in which one-third of the product is reduced, after which the final product is bottled.
+The version in The English Art of Cookery calls for "mushrooms gathered dry" to be used for the ketchup's preparation.
+This version also uses red wine in the ketchup's preparation, and uses a cooking reduction, in which the product is reduced to one-third, after which the final product is bottled.

 The book British Edible Fungi, published in 1891, states that for optimal results, "mixed fungi should not be used, beyond certain limits..."
 Per this source, some species of mushrooms may be mixed together in mushroom ketchup's preparation, but certain species should not be mixed together, and some should not be mixed with others at all.
-This book also includes a preparation for "double ketchup" that involves reducing mushroom ketchup to half its original state, which doubles its strength through the evaporation of water.
+This book also includes a preparation for "double ketchup" that involves reducing mushroom ketchup to half its original volume, which doubles its strength through the evaporation of water.

 In some instances in the late 19th century in the United States, ketchup sold in towns and labeled as "mushroom ketchup" did not actually contain mushrooms.
 These products have been described as "easy to detect", and as distinguishable by the use of a microscope.